bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 }
 ```

 A [bitonic_sort](https://en.wikipedia.org/wiki/Bitonic_sorter) was a new concept to me.
-It is a sorting algorithm that can be implemented in parallel code, so <a name="bitonicSort">I did it</a>:
+It is a sorting algorithm that can be implemented in parallel code, so I did it: <a name="bitonicSort"></a>
 ```c++
 // Single step of the bitonic_sort()
 __global__ void bitonic_sort_step(int64_t j, int64_t k)